CodeExplorer1999/RestaurantPingApp/README.md

 # RestaurantPingApp
-This is the application we have created for our mobile development final project.
-It is an app where users can register and enter restaurants near them into the app.
-The app will then store these restaurants and ping the user if they come near the location
+This is an app where users can register any restaurant they would like into the app.
+The app will then get the information from these restaurants using HTTP requests alongside the Google Maps Api and will store the collected data in an SQL database.
+The user will then receive a notification if they are within 5 kilometers of a saved restaurant.